oumaimabenaboud/Brain-Tumor-Detection-and-Classification-Using-Advanced-Deep-Learning-Technique/README.md

 - **Meningioma**: 93.4% AP
 - **Pituitary Tumor**: 97.3% AP

 The results are visualized with bounding boxes and confidence scores on the uploaded MRI images.
-Detailed results and visualizations are available in the `.ipynb` notebook.
+Detailed results and visualizations are available in the `frcnn_train_new_resnet.ipynb` notebook.

 ---